 - Follow our policies and procedures and the principles set out above as well as doing your training - this way you will understand your obligations.
-All relevant documents are stored on the Reference Database. - Consider "privacy rights" when developing a product or service.
-If you have any concerns, contact the Privacy Officer in the Legal department. - Be clear with customers and colleagues about what data Booker holds and what Booker will do with it. - Report all incidents involving data immediately to the Legal, Security or Information Technology departments.
+All relevant documents are stored on the Privacy Portal. - Consider "privacy rights" when developing a product or service.
+If you have any concerns, contact your local Privacy Team. - Be clear with customers and colleagues about what data Tesco holds and what Tesco will do with it. - Report all incidents involving data immediately, using the Privacy Support Portal (or to the local Privacy team if there is no Portal in your business unit).